Scott Fardy

-Scott Fardy (born 5 July 1984) is an Australian rugby union player who last played for Leinster in the Pro14 & the European Rugby Champions Cup from 2019 to 2021 before retirement.
-His playing position is either lock or blindside flanker.
+Scott Fardy (born 5 July 1984) is an Australian professional rugby union coach and former player.
+He last played for Leinster in the Pro14 & the European Rugby Champions Cup from 2019 to 2021 before retirement.
+His playing position was either lock or blindside flanker.
 He made his Brumbies debut in Week 1 of the 2012 Super Rugby season against the Western Force in Canberra.
 Prior to joining Brumbies, he played for Japanese Club Kamaishi Seawaves for 3 seasons from 2009.
+Fardy made his Wallabies debut in the 2013 Rugby Championship against the All Blacks in Sydney.

 Fardy also played representative baseball until he was 16 years old, playing in the same team as future teammate Rocky Elsom.

-Scott is now a professional coach with the Green Rockets side in Japan for the 2022 and 2023 seasons.
+Fardy was professional coach with the Green Rockets side in Japan for the 2022 and 2023 seasons.
 On 17 April 2023, it was announced by Connacht Rugby that Fardy had signed on as a defence coach on a 2-year deal, beginning with the 2023/2024 season.

 The Great East Japan Earthquake

 While playing in Japan, on March 11, 2011, Fardy experienced the Great East Japan Earthquake.
 Kamaishi, the town where his team Seawaves based, was hit by tsunami and suffered a tremendous damage.
 On top of that, fearing a possible influence of radiation caused by the severe accident on Fukushima Daiichi Nuclear Power Station, the Australian Embassy in Tokyo advised its nationals in Japan, including Fardy, to evacuate from the country.
 But Fardy refused to follow the advice and chose to remain with the team and help locals struggling to recover from the disasters.
 Fardy's commitment and dedication to the local community has been greatly appreciated, and on August 10, 2022, he was awarded Foreign Minister’s Commendations for FY 2022.